 Our Earth is really, really big, at least compared to us.
-Think of it this way: when you look out over the ocean or a flat field, that faraway spot where sky meets ground is about 12 miles from you, out of 25 thousand miles all the way around Earth.
-So fans have asked how much stuff we could fit inside Earth if it were hollow.
-Cynthia D. wants to know how many pizzas we could fit inside our planet, and Sophia H. asked, how many cheeseburgers?
+It’s a ball that measures 25 thousand miles all the way around.
+So our fan Sophia H. asked, how many cheeseburgers could we fit inside Earth if it were hollow?
 Balls work a lot like cubes: if a cube is 2 times as wide as another, the bigger cube holds 2 x 2 x 2 or 8 times as much space.
 If it’s 10 times as big, it holds 10 x 10 x 10, or 1,000 as much volume.
 Balls work the same way.
-As for filling Earth with food, a stack of 16-inch pizzas could count as an 16-inch ball, and a cheeseburger as a 4-inch ball.
-And Earth is an 8,000-mile ball.
-Let’s do the math to find out how many snacks can fit!
+As for filling Earth with cheeseburgers, we could count the burger as a 4-inch wide ball, and we know Earth is an 8,000-mile wide ball…let’s do the math to find out how many can fit!

 Wee ones: What shape is Earth?

-Little kids: If you stack 8 pizzas, then eat 1, how many do you have left in your “ball” of pizza?
-Bonus: How many 4-inch cheeseburgers do you have to line up to be wider than an 18-inch pizza?
+Little kids: If you stack 8 cheeseburgers, then eat 1, how many do you have left?
+Bonus: How many 4-inch cheeseburgers do you have to line up in a row to make 1 foot (12 inches)?

-Big kids: If 1 ball holds 27 of another ball, how many times as wide is the bigger ball?
+Big kids: If 1 ball holds 27 times as much space (volume) as a 2nd ball, how many times as wide as the smaller ball is the bigger ball?
 (Hint if needed: What number times itself times itself makes 27?
 Very few numbers divide into it!)
-Bonus: If you stack 16-inch pizzas to make a 16-inch ball, how many 4-inch ball-shaped sliders can fit inside the same space?
+Bonus: How many 4-inch ball-shaped burgers can fit inside a 16-inch wide ball?
 (Don’t worry about gaps between them – assume they can squish and change shape to fill all space.)

 Wee ones: A circle from the side, and in 3D, a “sphere.”